-I want to confine our thesis on this section on fanaticism or the evil of shallow faith.
+I want to confine our thesis to this section on fanaticism or the evil of shallow faith.
 For religious fanaticism “comes not from deep faith, but from a lack of it . . . .
 The more he believes, the more he has to do to show it . . . .
 The fanatic believes that his simple faith is not enough.
 He must do more.
 And if there is nothing reasonably more to do, he’ll invent something.”
 4 It happened as Paul was preaching the Gospel at Ephesus.
 The people “shouted for about two hours, ‘Great is Artemis of the Ephesians!’”
-(Acts 19:34) They were just irrationally fearful that their goddess be dethroned as the Apostle was saying that “gods made with hands are no gods at all.”
+(Acts 19:34) They were just irrationally fearful that their goddess would be dethroned as the Apostle was saying that “gods made with hands are no gods at all.”
 According to the Scripture, the people joined in the uproar understanding nothing.

 There are fanatics even among Christians whose unscriptural practices would sometimes manifest during Christian weddings or birthday parties.
 Faithful Christians are also charged by some liberals as being fanatical.
-A Christian’s opinion, for example, against gay marriage or evolutionism—including obscene movies, liberalism in the church or unfaithfulness in marriage!—is seen by most people as sheer fanaticism.
+A Christian’s opinion, for example, against gay marriage or evolutionism—including obscene movies, liberalism in the church, or unfaithfulness in marriage!—is seen by most people as sheer fanaticism.
 Observed Timothy Keller:

 We should treat the worldview noise we call fanaticism as the result of man’s natural religiosity that he practices even outside of the bounds of Scriptures.
 Second, the devil is the author of all forms of fanaticism as he is the father of lies, making this noise more complex to calm down.

 The reality of worldview noise as a gospel stopper is there, and all that we can do about it is to understand and face it.
 I heard a story about the desperate ship captain calling “Mayday, Mayday . . . we are sinking” of which the German control tower replied: “What . . . are you thinking?”
 From this incident, we can glean one lesson about miscommunication as an active factor in being not able to reach people with the Gospel of Christ.
-Contemporary church leaders want to dispel worldview noises, which include fanaticism, by using the services of one grand solver I’d to call as sensuous faith.
+Contemporary church leaders want to dispel worldview noises, which include fanaticism, by using the services of one grand solver I’d like to call sensuous faith.

 I attended a prayer meeting one time where I noticed our leader wanting to arouse our emotions first before ever giving his highly namby-pamby prayer.
 What he wanted to hire was the power of sensuous faith, which is now standard in most Christian pulpits, particularly within the Charismatic and liberal groups.
 Affect the five senses, or so goes the principle, and so you’ll become an effective preacher.

 Today’s healing crusades, speaking in tongues, drums and worldly music in the church, etc. are seemingly invented to effect a sensuous faith.
-If this principle is one reason of the Charismatic Movement’s fast growth, then it may be concluded that, despite some of its dubious teachings, it is somehow effective in presenting Christ’s Gospel amidst varying worldview noises.
+If this principle is one reason for the Charismatic Movement’s fast growth, then it may be concluded that, despite some of its dubious teachings, it is somehow effective in presenting Christ’s Gospel amidst varying worldview noises.

 But is it the command of God for the church to compromise sound doctrines just the Gospel be pushed through the thickness of various obstacles and objections?
 Catholicism embarks on a pattern of introducing Christ by meeting halfway with people’s indigenous culture and belief system.
 Idolatry, for example, is never supported in Scriptures, and yet Catholicism teaches it, perhaps to tone down the “idolatry” noise.
 The amalgamation of the worldview noise into the teachings of the Holy Bible is adopted by most church leaders to be seen as being relevant to the times.